WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 before the mapping step.
 This is because contaminated reads or reads with low-quality would also have low mapping score and will be excluded during the read counting step.
-However, if the number of mapped reads or mapping results seem off, you may want to look at QC of the raw read data to figure out where things might have gone wrong.
+However, if the number of mapped reads or mapping results seem off, you may want to look at QC (quality control) of the raw read data to figure out where things might have gone wrong.

 Use the following command on your Terminal window.